 Ye Olde Orchard French sign

-Ye Olde Orchard owner Joe Pilotte has received letter from the OQLF before, and has complied with requests to alter public signage and ads.
-Pilotte said that the OQLF officer who’s working their file told him that they might have to translate their brand name entirely — to le Vieux Verger — in order to comply with current language laws, though that claim was reportedly later denied by the organization.
+Ye Olde Orchard owner Joe Pilotte had received letter from the OQLF before, and always complied with requests to alter public signage and ads.
+Pilotte said that the OQLF officer who was working their file told him that they might have to translate their brand name entirely — to something like le Vieux Verger — in order to comply with current language laws.

 For our latest in news, please visit the News section.